-Never underestimate the power of a simple check-in.
+Never underestimate the power of simple check-in questions.

 Healthy communication themes

-Communication themes, especially between between leaders and direct reports, can have a material impact on a range of outputs from efficiency to engagement and retention.
-These themes generally skew positive, neutral, or negative.
+Communication patterns, especially between leaders and direct reports, can have a material impact on a range of outputs from efficiency to engagement and retention.
+The framing of check-ins generally skews positive, neutral, or negative.

 - Positive: "How's that report on widget theory coming along—any support I can provide?"